A broadband hyperspectral image sensor with high spatio-temporal resolution: Introduction

-Following the above framework, we for the first time fabricated a VIS-NIR hyperspectral imaging sensor.
-The spectral response range covers from 400 nm to 1700 nm, with an average light throughput of 71.8$\%$.
-In low-light conditions, the HyperspecI sensor outperforms mosaic multispectral cameras and scanning hyperspectral systems, as validated in Fig. \ref{fig:3}.
-The average spectral resolution achieves 2.65 nm at 400-1000 nm and 8.59 nm at 1000-1700 nm (calibrated under narrow-band monochromatic light).
-Experimentally, it can differentiate monochromatic light with a peak-to-peak spacing of 10 nm in the presence of multi-peak monochromatic light, as shown in Fig. \ref{fig:2}.
-As for the hyperspectral imaging performance, the experiments demonstrated 89 wavelength channels with a 10 nm interval within the range of 400-1000 nm and a 25 nm interval within the range of 1000-1700 nm.
-The peak signal-to-noise ratio (PSNR) of spectral reconstruction achieves 32.5 dB tested on the ColorChecker Classic chart.
-Each channel consists of 2048 $\times$ 2048 pixels at a frame rate of 47 fps, maintaining $\sim$3.43 arc minute optical resolving ability at a 39-degree field of view.
-The high frame rate allows for the capture of fast-moving objects, facilitating dynamic imaging as validated in Fig. \ref{fig:3}.
-Using the USAF 1951 test chart for resolution calibration (with a 25 mm lens at an imaging distance of 30 cm), the HyperspecI sensor is able to distinguish the fourth element of the third group, where the width of the three lines is about 0.26 mm on the chart and 9 pixels in the image, resulting in a spatial resolution of 11.31 lines per millimeter.
+Following the above framework, we for the first time fabricated two VIS-NIR hyperspectral image sensors (HyperspecI-V1 and HyperspecI-V2).
+The spectral response range covers 400-1000 nm and 400-1700 nm respectively, with an average light throughput of 71.8$\%$ and 74.8$\%$.
+In low-light conditions, the HyperspecI sensors outperform mosaic multispectral cameras and scanning hyperspectral systems a lot, as validated in Fig. \ref{fig:3}.
+The average spectral resolution achieves 2.65 nm for HyperspecI-V1 and 8.53 nm for HyperspecI-V2.
+As for hyperspectral imaging, the HyperspecI-V1 sensor produces 61 channels within the 400-1000 nm range, each with 2,048 $\times$ 2,048 pixels at 47 fps.
+The HyperspecI-V2 sensor demonstrates 96 wavelength channels with a 10 nm interval within the range of 400-1000 nm and a 20 nm interval within the range of 1000-1700 nm.
+Each channel consists of 1,024 $\times$ 1,024 pixels at 124 fps.
+A more detailed performance illustration is referred to Extended Data Tab. \ref{Extended_Table_Comparison}.